top of page

 Tryptich of short operas

-Approx 90 minutes (3o minutes per opera)
+Approx 90 minutes (30 minutes per opera)

-Briar Patch, the first opera is complete.
 For scores and parts, contact rental@presser.com

 Summary